k8s-school/pid2pod/README.md

 # ✨ pid2pod

-Retrieve and display Pod and Container from a host PID, fails if the target process is running on host
+Retrieve and display Pod and Container from a host PID, fails if the target process is not running inside a container

 ## 🏁 Pre-requisites